Le Petit Parisien

 Le Petit Parisien (/fr/) was a prominent French newspaper during the Third Republic.
-It was published between 1876 and 1944, and its circulation was over two million after the First World War.
+It was published between 1876 and 1944, and its circulation was more than two million copies after the First World War.

 Publishing

 Despite its name, the paper was circulated across France, and records showed claims that it had the biggest newspaper circulation in the world at this time.
 In May 1927, the paper fell into a media prank set up by Jean-Paul Sartre and his friends, announcing that Charles Lindbergh was going to be awarded as École Normale Supérieure honorary student.
 During the Second World War the paper, under the editorship of Claude Jeantet, was the official voice of the Vichy regime and in 1944 was briefly published by Jeantet in Nazi Germany before closing down.

 Background

 Prior to the twentieth century, newspapers were largely political such as Paris's La Presse.
 This is largely because newspapers held close ties with political parties in order to profit.
 However, this led to a stunt in circulation.
 The creation of Joseph Pulitzer's newspaper Le Matin inspired a new type of journalism.
 It prompted the start of Le Petit Journal and Le Petit Parisien which launched French journalism into a mass medium.
 These newspapers offered sensationalized news rather than relying on political propaganda which also meant they avoided the tax held on most political newspapers.
 This new style, reporting on topics such as finance and fashion, targeted mid to lower class readers.
 Appealing to this demographic helped launch Le Petit Parisiens circulation to the millions.